-Arranged for the Distil Scratch Band Day on May 6th 2015 this is one of Tina’s favourite tunes from her ‘Tune of the Week’ project.
-Performing on this live track are Patsy Reid on fiddle, James Lindsay on bass, Alyn Cosker on drums and Dave Milligan on piano.
+Arranged for the Distil Scratch Band Day on 6th May 20215, this is one of Tina’s favourite tunes from her Tune of the Week project.
+Performing on this live track recorded on the day are Patsy Reid on fiddle, James Lindsay on bass, Alyn Cosker on drums, and Dave Milligan on piano.

-The first Distil Scratch Band Day took part in September 2014.
-This is a tune that Tina wrote in her ‘Tune of the Week’ project and she arranged it for piano, fiddle, drums and bass.
-Performing on this live track from the day are Patsy Reid on fiddle, James Lindsay on bass, Alyn Cosker on drums and Tina Jordan Rees on piano.
+The first Distil Scratch Band Day took place in September 2014.
+Ducks at Luss is another tune written during Tina’s Tune of the Week project.
+This live track was recorded on the day with Patsy Reid on fiddle, James Lindsay on bass, Alyn Cosker on drums, and Tina on piano.

-Tinsting (Gráinne Brady) / Pipe Down (Tina Jordan Rees) / The Lismore Session (Tina Jordan Rees)
+Tinstring (Gráinne Brady) / Pipe Down (Tina Jordan Rees) / The Lismore Session (Tina Jordan Rees)

 Tina Jordan Rees & Megan Henderson

-Tina Jordan Rees 4th Year Final Piano Recital – Friday 13th May 2011
+Tina Jordan Rees – 4th Year Final Piano Recital (13th May 2011)

 1. The Stonehouse Jig / The Long Road / Soggy’s

 A huge influence for Tina’s piano playing is the Irish dance music tradition.
-These 3 tunes are all popular in Irish dance music today.
+These three tunes are all popular in Irish dance music today.
 The first was written as a jig but is played as a heavy jig (basically a slow jig at speed 73 bpm).
 The right hand is mimicking the rhythms which the dancers create with their heavy shoes.
-The 2 slip jigs are contemporary compositions by Gerry Conlon and Sean Og Graham who are both traditional Irish and Irish dance musicians.
+The two slip jigs are contemporary compositions by Gerry Conlon and Sean Og Graham who are both traditional Irish and Irish dance musicians.

 2. Where’s The Kitty / Up and Down / Pookie Cat’s Reel

-Megan Henderson joins Tina on fiddle for this set of 3 tunes which Tina composed herself.
+Megan Henderson joins Tina on fiddle for this set of three tunes which Tina composed herself.
 The first is a 7/8 tune which Tina wrote for a composition class at the RSAMD.
 Megan enjoyed mimicking the title of Up and Down in the arrangement of the tune.
 The last reel is an example of why you should never let your mother name a tune for you…

-3. The Air Tune / So you Wanna Dance Now
+3. The Air Tune / So, You Wanna Dance Now?

 The first tune here is a lovely slow tune by the great fiddler Liz Carroll.
 Tina wrote the second tune in this set for her sister Lindsay.